WELLBEING & ENGAGEMENT

 The Green Zone is a multipurpose space:

 • Students are able to access the space during recess and lunch, when identified by a member of staff as finding the social and emotional aspects of break times challenging.
-Parents may be notified when students have been invited to attend.

 The Green Zone was used by department, university and council delegates to launch the AllPlay Learn inclusive resources website in 2019.
 See a video that is shown featuring EPS as an example of best practice below.